AdguardTeam/AdguardKnowledgeBase/02.general/06.userscripts/docs.en.md

 * ***AdGuard Extra** - an extension that blocks advertising in difficult cases when the usual filter-based approach is not enough.

 * **PopupBlocker** - The name speaks for itself.
-It helps get rid of popups - one of the most irritating type of ads out there.
+It helps get rid of popups - one of the most irritating types of ads out there.

 <a name="repo"></a>
 ## Where can you get more userscripts?